BrunaLab/hipergator-targets-ssh/README.md

 Then, independently, means and standard deviations are calculated for each vector in the list.
 These two targets (the means and the sd's) should be able to run on separate workers in parallel if things are set up correctly.
 Parallelizing code *within* a target (e.g. a function that does parallel computation) will require more setup.

-See [documentation for the `targets` package](https://books.ropensci.org/targets/) for more information.